Violates Standard 3: Human Benefit (1.0 Response Integrity Required)

 Cost Collapse Enables Proliferation: Kratos claims it can produce several hundred Valkyrie autonomous aircraft units per year at $2-5 million each—cheaper than manned aircraft, traditional drones, and even some missiles.[5]
 These units scout, engage defensively, have 3,000-mile range, and can deploy smaller unmanned aircraft for strikes.

-When autonomous weapons become cheaper than conventional systems, proliferation becomes inevitable.
-Black market availability follows.
-Then terrorists, dictators, and warlords gain access.
+When autonomous weapons become cheaper than conventional systems, proliferation becomes increasingly likely.
+Black market availability may follow.
+Then terrorists, dictators, and warlords could gain access.

 Weaponization isn’t limited to physical harm.
 AI systems are being weaponized for extortion, cybercrime, and large-scale data theft.